 If you have a traditional sculpted foam mascot head, expect cleaning difficulties.
 The material is very porous, which leads to accumulation of moisture and odors.
 Using and sanitizing this type of head often will lead to disintegration overtime and impact your custom mascot head’s overall longevity.
-It is important to keep your sculpted foam mascot head clean but be sure that any cleaning spray or disinfectant is thoroughly dried and wiped up.
+It is important to keep your sculpted foam mascot head clean, but be sure that any cleaning spray or disinfectant is thoroughly dried and wiped up.
+A great way to do this is by utilizing air drying, and you can quicken this process by using a fan if available.

 If you have a vacuum formed foam mascot head, you can easily clean it by wiping it down with a disinfectant wipe or a solution of water and a mild detergent.
 Vacuum formed foam is much more durable than traditional sculpted foam and is less likely to disintegrate over time.
 However, because it is still a foam material, ensure that it completely dries.